livewire/livewire/docs/8_validation.md

 ## Defining validation rules

 You can define validation rules using the `$validates` class property in your component.
-All the standard Laravel validation rules will work.
+All the standard Laravel validation rules are supported.

 ```php
 class ContactForm extends LivewireComponent